The Culinary History of Panama — Carimañolas, Anyone?

 The Spaniards also brought ingredients new to the region like olive oil, pork and spices including oregano, coriander and paprika.
 They introduced new ways of preserving meats.
 Chorizo tableño or pork chorizo made with tripe reflects Spanish influence in the way it is seasoned and preserved with paprika and achiote.

-In 1821, the Spanish established Gran Colombia that made one nation of Panama, Colombia, Ecuador, Venezuela and parts of Perú and Brazil.
-Later that century, the countries broke apart into independent countries, and Panama became its own country in 1903.
-This helps explain why so many of these nations’s cuisine (and maps!) are similar.
-Think arepas, ceviche, tortillas, and tamales—by different names.
+In 1821, the Spanish created Gran Colombia, which made one nation of what we know today as Panama, Colombia, Ecuador, Venezuela and parts of Perú and Brazil.
+Later that century, the region broke apart into independent countries, and Panama became its own nation in 1903.
+This helps explain why so many of these nations’s cuisine (and flags!) are similar.
+Think arepas, ceviche, tortillas, and tamales — by different names.

 African, Antillean, and Chinese Influences